-Note that the condition $\boldsymbol{\mu} \geq -A$ is equivalent to(c.f.
-Lemma~\ref{lma:PE01_3}) the condition
+Note that the condition $\boldsymbol{\mu} \geq -A$ is equivalent to (cf. Lemma~\ref{lma:PE01_3}) the condition

 for some positive $V_0$ depending only on $m$ and $A$.
 Therefore, $\mathcal{M}_{m}(A)$ can be understood as the class of non-collapsed Ricci shrinkers.
-The ``pointed-$\hat{C}^{\infty}$-Cheeger-Gromov convergence" in (\ref{eqn:CA25_10}) was sometimes called ``Cheeger-Gromov convergence away from singularity" in literatures(For example, c.f. p.
+The ``pointed-$\hat{C}^{\infty}$-Cheeger-Gromov convergence" in (\ref{eqn:CA25_10}) was sometimes called ``Cheeger-Gromov convergence away from singularity" in literatures (cf. p.
 795 of Cao-Sesum~\cite{CaoSe07}).
 Roughly speaking, the ``pointed-$\hat{C}^{\infty}$-Cheeger-Gromov" convergence is an improvement of the ``pointed-Gromov-Hausdorff" convergence.
 The notation ``\;$\hat{}$\;" is used to indicate the possible existence of singularity.
 The notation ``$C^{\infty}$" is applied to mean the smooth convergence on regular part.
 The notation ``Cheeger-Gromov'' means ``modulo diffeomorphisms'' around regular part.
-Such notations was first introduced in Chen-Wang~\cite{CW17A}.
+Such notations were first introduced in Chen-Wang~\cite{CW17A}.
 The full definitions of ``pointed-$\hat{C}^{\infty}$-Cheeger-Gromov" will be explained in section~\ref{sec:CGconv} around Definition~\ref{dfn:PC25_1}.\\

-The equation (\ref{eqn:CA25_10}) combines the Gromov-Hausdorff covnergence with the PDE theory.
-It provides a way to generalize the classical theorems for manifolds with Ricci lower bound to theorems for Ricci shrinkers, with much better regularities.
-For example, one of the fundamental theorem in the Cheeger-Colding theory is the volume continuity theorem of T.H.
-Colding(c.f.~\cite{Colding}).
+The equation (\ref{eqn:CA25_10}) combines the Gromov-Hausdorff convergence with the PDE theory.
+It provides a way to generalize the classical theorems for manifolds with Ricci lower bound to Ricci shrinkers, with much better regularities.
+For example, a fundamental theorem in the Cheeger-Colding theory is the volume continuity theorem of T.H.
+Colding (cf. \cite{Colding}).
 Based on Theorem~\ref{thmin:a}, we can generalize this theorem to the following version.

 \begin{theorem}[\textbf{Continuity of measures}] For each $\theta \in (0,2]$, the measure

 satisfies the following properties. \begin{itemize} \item[(a).] $dv'$ is uniformly locally finite in the sense that